 - APASWE’s “immediate purpose” are exchanging information and resource, helping each other for development, creating a community of social work educators and researchers, and being their voice to the society.

 - Using the APASWE, let us work on for the further progress of your schools, regional social work education, social work itself and well-being of people!

 Relationship with IASSW (International Association of Schools and Social Work)

 The APASWE is the association at the regional level while the IASSW is the one at the international level.
-Both association are independence separate entities while the APASWE was spun off from the IASSW in 1972, and expanded to incorporate schools in the Pacific region in 1981.
-Regional association and IASSW are, working together for a common goals in cooperation.
+Both association are independent separate entities while the APASWE was spun off from the IASSW in 1972, and expanded to incorporate schools in the Pacific region in 1981.
+Regional associations such as APASWE and IASSW are working together for common goals in a cooperative spirit.